ErezBinyamin/dotfiles/readme.md

 # Erez's bashrc stuff

-Theese are some scripts that make my bash terminal a fun place to be!
+These are some scripts that make my bash terminal a fun place to be!

 ## Getting Started